Palace and Court of Lions, Alhambra: History, Fountain, and Ticket Guide

 If you want to learn about the legends and curiosities of the Court of the Lions, you can book this Alhambra Guided Tour with an expert local guide.

-• The Palace of the Lions is a part of the Alhambra and includes rooms and halls that surround the Court of the Lions.• The Court of the Lions is a part of the Palace of the Lions.
+- The Court of the Lions is a part of the Palace of the Lions.
 It is an open courtyard located in the center of the Palace of the Lions, famous for its central fountain surrounded by twelve marble lions.

 The Patio of the Lions surprises some people with its layout, which may evoke more of a cloister than an Andalusian patio, resembling the shape of the Patio de los Arrayanes.